 - Unexplained weight loss.
 Of course, if you’re feeling nauseated and lacking in appetite, weight loss is to be expected.

-Natural treatment for gastritis
+A natural treatment for gastritis

 Natural treatment is the way to go for effective treatment of gastritis without causing any side effects.